shangar21/recipe-gui/README.md

-# Recipe-CLI
+# Recipe-GUI

-Recipe-CLI is a Qt-based desktop application that allows users to create, manage, and view recipes.
+Recipe-GUI is a Qt-based desktop application that allows users to create, manage, and view recipes.
 It also provides functionality to generate a grocery list by aggregating ingredients from selected recipes, making meal planning and shopping easier and more organized.

 ## Features